calinvladth/shop-in-react/README.md

 In account, you can update your billing address and see your orders history.

+You can check [IMPROVEMENT_IDEAS](/IMPROVEMENT_IDEAS.md) have a little bit of fun.
+Here is a list of suggested tasks that can be done for this project.
+You can check some boxes or even come up with new suggestions.

 ## What to do with this project
 You can use this project however you want.